 Constructing Your Personal Diet Menus

---Keep in mind, generally you want to choose about 25% of your meal or snack calories from a protein source, 25% from a fats source, and 50% from a carbs source (fruits and veggies count as carbs).
+80% of the time choose "healthy" foods from these lists.20% of the time, choose foods with similar calorie contents but that are not quite so "healthy" (like a slice of pizza or a hamburger).Keep in mind, generally you want to choose about 25% of your meal or snack calories from a protein source, 25% from a fats source, and 50% from a carbs source (fruits and veggies count as carbs).
 If you're not familiar with calorie counts of many founds, click on the link for free calorie count tables.
 You can also do the "fill the plate method" of simply trying to have 35% of the space on your plate occupied by protein sources, 55% by carb/veggie sources, and small amounts of fats either within these choices or added to the meal.

 3. Make your selections for your diet menu!
 Choose 80% of your foods from the following lists for best results:

 Healthiest sources of protein: